physcatdecal/physcatdecal.github.io/content/_index.md

 The PhysCat DeCal aims to bring students up to speed with the ins and outs of modern scientific computing so that they can jump right into applying their skills in research and in industry.

-We will be introducing a broad array of topics, from computer architecture, optimization and acceleration; to modern numerical methods, digital signal processing, and even a little bit of Julia.
+We will be introducing a broad array of topics, from computer architecture, optimization and acceleration; to modern numerical methods, digital signal processing, probabilistic programming, and the Julia programming language.
 This class will primarily be taught in Python with a brief intro to Julia, and although Python experience is not required, some programming experience is highly recommended.

-For registration details click [here](/about).
+Our lecture recordings are now publicly viewable [here](https://www.youtube.com/playlist?list=PLF4gvjw0nvoZjtqbQC8_GSrNQDLYTURZp)!

 ### Administration